Chainlit/cookbook/langchain-azure-agent/README.md

-# Chat Application with ToolCallingAgent
+# Chainlit application with ReAct agent

-This repository contains a Chat Application powered by AI models and tools for interacting with users, processing files, and retrieving relevant information.
+This repository contains a chainlit application powered by a LangGraph ReAct agent.
+The two main challenges for creating an LLM chat app are the python sandbox code execution and performant document loading.
+There may be better solutions for these in the future.

 ## Features

-- **AI Agent Integration**: Supports AI tools for RAG (Retrieve-then-Answer Generation) search, web search, and file search.
+- **AI Agent Integration**: Supports AI tools for Retrieval-augmented generation (RAG), web search, and file upload.
-- **Azure AI Integration**: Utilizes Azure AI Document Intelligence for file processing.
+- **Azure AI Integration**: Utilizes Azure AI Document Intelligence as well as local parsers for file processing.
-- **Memory Management**: Includes conversation summary buffer memory for maintaining context.
-- **File Upload Support**: Processes various file types like `.pdf`, `.xlsx`, `.docx`, `.pptx`, `.txt`, images, and more.
-- **Custom Handlers**: Implements handlers for streaming AI responses and OAuth integration.
 - **Dynamic Context Handling**: Dynamically adjusts context based on user input and uploaded files.

 ## Supported File Types